-The history of technical higher education in Cluj-Napoca goes back to the beginning of the previous century.
+The technical education goes back to the beginning of the 19th century on the firmament of the cultural values of Cluj-Napoca.
 The unification of the Romanian provinces into a single state, on December 1st 1918, opened new perspectives for education.
-On February 1st 1920, the Industrial College was founded in Cluj-Napoca.
-The new education institution passed afterwards through a series of transformations, becoming the College for Technical Conductors, in 1922.
-It was the only college with a major in electrical engineering in the country and the forerunner of the Cluj Polytechnic Institute.
+On February 1st 1920 the Industrial College was founded in Cluj-Napoca, and afterwards a series of reorganizations, becoming the College for Technical Conductors in 1922.
+It was the only college with a major in electrical engineering in the country and the precursor of the Cluj Polytechnic Institute.

 Another technical college founded in 1920 was The College for Conductors of Public Works, specializing in roads and bridges, the precursor of the Faculty of Civil Engineering.
 In 1937, the College for Technical Conductors, which had an excellent reputation within the Romanian industry, was reorganized as The Electromechanical College.

 In 1947, following a memorandum addressed to the Romanian Ministry of National Education regarding the establishment of a Polytechnic university in Cluj with three faculties: Constructions, Electromechanics and Forestry, the Law on Education Reform of August 1948 created the Institute of Mechanics from Cluj, having a faculty with two sections: Thermotechnics and Machines.
 The increasing need of technical specialists helped the Mechanics Institute turn into the Cluj Polytechnic Institute in 1953.